 - It allows clients to connect to the network using the standard DRDA protocol over TCP/IP internet protocol.

-- Apache Derby comes with robust utilities which allow functionalities like SQL scripts execution, schema extraction, display classpath, among others.
+- Apache Derby comes with robust utilities which allow functionalities like SQL script execution, schema extraction, and display classpath, among others.

 10. Amazon RDS